Harvest (Neil Young album): Recording

+On August 11, Young went in for successful back surgery which allowed him to resume playing electric guitar with a band.

 The electric-based songs were recorded in a barn at Young's ranch in California in September.
 Using a remote recording system, Mazer set up PA speakers in the barn for monitors rather than have the players wear headphones.
 This resulted in a lot of "leakage" as each microphone picked up sound from other instruments, but Young and Mazer liked the resulting sound.
 "Are You Ready for the Country", "Alabama", and "Words" were recorded in these sessions with Buttrey, Drummond, Keith, along with Nitzsche on piano and lap steel.
 Young named this band, which would accompany him on his tour in the winter of 1973, The Stray Gators.

 Background vocals by Crosby, Stills & Nash were later recorded by Mazer in New York.

-Mixing was done both at Quadrafonic and at Young's house.
-During playback at the ranch, Mazer ran the left channel into the PA speakers still in the barn and the right channel into speakers in the house.
-Young sat outside with Crosby and Nash sitting beside him listening to the mix (or Nash and Young were sitting in a rowboat on the lake—see notes).
-When asked about the stereo balance, he called out, "More barn."